suzannex/coffee-packing/README.md

 [Link to the code in a Jdoodle page](http://jdoodle.com/a/xHR)

+If running the program from the command line, simply start it with `node coffee-packing.js`.
+The program will then prompt you to input 4 numbers: the quantities of small, medium, and large coffee bags, and the size of the box in centimeters.
+Then hit Enter to compute how many boxes are needed to hold all the bags.
+Enter `exit` to exit the program.

 # Data Representations
 ## Bag
 The Bag class is mainly used as a container for bag dimension information.